kibathi/kibathi/README.md

 - 👋 Hi, I’m @kibathi
 - 👀 I’m interested in APIs
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web 3 projects
-- 📫 How to reach me ...
+- 📫 How to reach me on bernardkibathi@gmail.com

 <!---
 kibathi/kibathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.